• Skip to primary navigation

 However, it is free.

 One of the most amazing resources to build up Spanish vocabulary is a book first published in 1951 and currently available on Amazon for under $6.00 used.
 If you had to learn what this book teaches you through free resources on the internet, it would take you probably hundreds of hours just to collect the information.
-So is it worth the $6.00 investment for you to save those hours or would you prefer to not learn any of what the book imparts?
+So, is it worth the $6.00 investment for you to save those hours or would you prefer not to learn any of what the book imparts?
 That’s the trade-off.

 Conclusion